-There is one simple rule when it comes to lighting if your temperature and UVB is set up correctly: If you have enough hides for your bearded dragon there is never enough light for a bearded dragon tank!
+There is one simple rule when it comes to lighting if your temperature and UVB is set up correctly: If you have enough hides for your bearded dragon, there is never enough light for a bearded dragon tank!

-Seriously, they love light!
+Seriously, they love bright light!

 Is Your Bearded Dragon Sick?

 In most cases there is no need to panic, but on the other side it is never too early to visit the vet.
 Your bearded dragon could be sick.
-However just turning black is not an indication for an illness.
+However, just turning black is not an indication for an illness.
 Here are a couple of symptoms your bearded dragon might show if a disease really is a factor.